mfaani/mfaani/content/posts/interviewing/dynamic-programming/the-effect-of-direction-on-recursion-and-understanding-code/index.md

 - `tabulation` for when you start from (0,0).
 See this [gist](https://gist.github.com/mfaani/0d6a76708d8b8f3bb41bdd13e7c0014e) for its code
 - `memoization` for when you start from (m,n).
 See this [gist](https://gist.github.com/mfaani/89069e38f49eea20b7e47b8f14308505) for its code.

-Essentially where you start from will dicate the direction.
+Essentially where you start from will dictate the direction.
 The direction often happens to also dictate the most performant algorithm you can choose.

-> With tabulation you compute subproblems **in advance**, with memoization you compute subproblems **on demand**.
+> With tabulation you compute sub problems **in advance**, with memoization you compute sub problems **on demand**.

-Subproblems for LCS is: "what's the LCS for two strings prefixed at (s1,s2)?"
+Sub problems for LCS is: "what's the LCS for two strings prefixed at (s1,s2)?"
 Both my approaches have the same subproblem.
 But the code for that becomes different because the direction is different.

-### Note on readibility
+### Note on readability

 The returning value for the two approaches are: